 Percept – Brand Design, helped healthcare manufacturer and supplier, Aaxis Pacific, with their brand strategy, brand architecture and identity design, which was then implemented across all of their packaging design and graphic design executions.

 Complicated brand architecture, packaging design and communications were making things difficult with no foundations to drive the business forward.
-Following the company’s decision to consolidate and reassess their future, Percept – Brand Design was engaged to develop a brand strategy and packaging design system that would represent the company most effectively.
+Following the company’s decision to consolidate and reassess their future, brand design agency, Percept was engaged to develop a brand strategy and packaging design system that would represent the company most effectively.
 The key to success was the brand architecture and identity design.

 Following the strategy and brand architecture, a modern brand identity design was developed to establish Aaxis’ pivotal role in providing quality, trusted products within the healthcare industry.
 Utilising typography to highlight turning points and movement, the stylised ‘A’ extends and expands across all packaging and brand collateral, creating an iconic visual language unique to Aaxis’ ‘DNA’.

 The new brand architecture and identity design was rolled out by Percept – Brand Design across various touch-points including packaging, styleguides, product brochures, information sheets, catalogues and company stationery.